UniconLabs/cas-sample-java-webapp/README.md

-# Example CASified Java Web Application
+# Example CASified Java Web Application using Java CAS Client

 This is sample java web application that exercises the CAS protocol features via the Java CAS Client.